Xragez/asteroids/README.md

 ## Description

 This is a modern implementation of the classic Asteroids arcade game from 1979.
 Control a spaceship in space, shoot asteroids, and avoid collisions.

-The game features:
+## Game Mechanics

+- The player controls a triangular spaceship in the center of the screen
+- Asteroids spawn from the edges of the screen and move in random directions
+- When shot, larger asteroids split into smaller ones
+- The game ends if the player's ship collides with an asteroid

 ## Controls